bhurechaitanya/lending-club-case-study/README.md

 For the entire data (that includes Fully Paid, Charged Off and Current customers)<br />
 - 83% of the loans have been fully paid and about 14% of the them have been charged off
-- Most of the loans have been taken for the purpose of debt consolidation (47%) and credit card (13%) <br />
+- Most of the loans have been taken for the purpose of debt consolidation (47%) and credit card (13%) <br /><br />

-For the entire data (that includes only Charged Off customers) <br />
+For the entire data (that includes only Charged Off customers)
 - Customers having a lower tenure of loan (36 months) have a high rate of default (57%) as compared to those opting for a higher tenure (60 months) of loan
 - Customers who have been employed for more than 10 years have accounted for about one-fourth (25%) of the defaults
 - Customers who are in either a rented house or a house (that is still in mortgage) have accounted for about 90% of the defaults